On the geometry of silent and anisotropic big bang singularities: Estimating the spatial scalar curvature

 In order to estimate the terms on the right hand side, note, to begin with, that

 where $\{E_{i}\}$ and $\{\omega^{i}\}$ are the frames introduced in Remark~\ref{remark:globalframe}.
 Applying, say, $X_{D}$ to the first term on the right hand side yields

-Combining this observation with a similar observation concerning the second term on the right hand side of (\ref{eq:gammaCABLeviCivita}), the assumptions (cf. Definition~\ref{def:supmfulassumptions}), properties of the frames (such as $|X_{A}|_{\bge_{\refer}}=1$ and the fact that $|Y^{A}|_{\bge_{\refer}}$ is bounded; cf. \cite[Lemma~5.5]{RinWave}) and \cite[(5.17)]{RinWave}, it follows that
+Combining this observation with a similar observation concerning the second term on the right hand side of (\ref{eq:gammaCABLeviCivita}), the assumptions (see Definition~\ref{def:supmfulassumptions}), properties of the frames (such as $|X_{A}|_{\bge_{\refer}}=1$ and the fact that $|Y^{A}|_{\bge_{\refer}}$ is bounded; see Lemma~\ref{lemma:frameinvest}) and (\ref{eq:bDbfAellAetcpteststmtEi}), it follows that

 on $M_{-}$, where $C$ only depends on $c_{\cweight,1}$ and $(\bM,\bge_{\refer})$.
-Combining this estimate with \cite[(7.22)]{RinWave} and the assumptions yields the conclusion that
+Combining this estimate with (\ref{eq:muminmainlowerbound}) and the assumptions yields the conclusion that

 on $M_{-}$, where $C_{a}$ only depends on $c_{\cweight,1}$ and $(\bM,\bge_{\refer})$.
 Next, consider